kiking0501/Cantonese-Chinese-Translation/README.md

 # Cantonese-Chinese-Translation

-An Experimental study on *Standard-Chinese* to *Cantonese* translator models.
+An experimental study on *Standard-Chinese* to *Cantonese* translator models.

-Two major approach is included:
+Two major approaches are included:

 - Copy-Enriched Seq2Seq Models (Jhamtani., 2017)
 - Enriched dictionary table by Translation-Matrix (Mikolov., 2013)

-The code is initiated from work by Jhamtani; link to the original code: https://github.com/harsh19/Shakespearizing-Modern-English
+This code is initiated from the work by Jhamtani; link to the original code: https://github.com/harsh19/Shakespearizing-Modern-English

 # Requirements